David Jay Jordan's Home - Sexual Mysteries 2

 could be bought.

 And if you truly study your Bible's, you will even see that the Children of Israel, were not from just one wife, but two.
-And
+And these

-but they had little power to stop the addition of new wives, handmaidens, or even concubines.
+had little power to stop the addition of new wives, handmaidens, or even concubines.

 The concubines you will read about of david and Solomon and others were basically just sex slaves that seemed to be bought and